 Term of Services.
-Our franchise and management agreements for our manachised hotels typically run for an initial term of eight to 15 years, and may be extended upon mutual agreement between us and the franchisee three months prior to the expiration of the franchise and management agreements.
+Our franchise and management agreements for our manachised hotels typically run for a fixed term of 8 to 15 years, and may be extended upon mutual agreement between us and the franchisee three months prior to the expiration of the franchise and management agreements.